anacierdem/libdragon-docker/README.md

 This repository also uses [ed64](https://github.com/anacierdem/ed64), so you can just hit F5 on vscode (The `Run Test Bench` launch configuration) to run the test code in `src` folder to develop libdragon itself quicker if you have an everdrive.
 There is a caveat though: If you want the problem matcher to work properly, you should name this repository folder `libdragon` exactly.

 There are also additional vscode launch configurations to build libdragon examples and tests based on the currently built and installed libdragon in the docker container.
-Most of these will always rebuild so that they will use the latest if you made and install an alternative libdragon.
+Most of these will always rebuild so that they will use the latest if you made and installed an alternative libdragon.
 The test bench itself and a few examples (that use the new build system) will already build and install libdragon automatically.
 These will always produce a rom image using the latest libdragon code in the active repository via its make dependencies and relative includes.
 You can clean everything with the `clean` task (open the command palette and choose `Run Task -> clean`).

 ## As an NPM dependency